Ram Lalla consecrated at Ayodhya temple; 'extraordinary moment' says PM Modi | Politics

 - India

-The new Ram Lalla idol was consecrated at the Ayodhya temple on Monday, an event watched by lakhs of people on television at their homes and in temples across the country.
+The new Ram Lalla idol was consecrated at the Ayodhya temple on Monday, an event led by Prime Minister Narendra Modi and watched by lakhs of people on television at their homes and in temples across the country.

-Army helicopters showered flower petals on the newly constructed Janmabhoomi temple as the consecration took place.
+Army helicopters showered flower petals on the newly constructed Janmabhoomi temple as the 'pran pratishtha' ceremony took place – a seminal occasion in India's political and religious history.

 ''The extraordinary moment of the consecration of Shri Ram Lalla's life in Ayodhya Dham is going to leave everyone emotional.
 It is my great pleasure to be a part of this divine programme.
 Hail Siya Ram!''
 Prime Minister Narendra Modi tweeted.

-Modi took part in the 'pran pratishtha' rituals in the presence of Uttar Pradesh Governor Anandiben Patel, Uttar Pradesh Chief Minister Yogi Adityanath and RSS chief Mohan Bhagwat.
+At the end of ceremony, Modi prostrated himself before the idol that Modi took part in the 'pran pratishtha' rituals in the presence of Uttar Pradesh Governor Anandiben Patel, Chief Minister Yogi Adityanath and RSS chief Mohan Bhagwat.

+From the sanctum sanctorum, Modi next headed for another location to address a gathering of about 8,000, which included seers, people linked to Ram Janmabhoomi movement and celebrities from fields like entertainment, sports and industry.

 He was also slated to visit the Kuber Tila, and interact with workers associated with the construction of temple.

-Senior BJP leaders including party chief J P Nadda and Union Home Minister Amit Shah watched the live streaming of the ''pran pratishtha'' ceremony.
+Senior BJP leaders including party chief J P Nadda and Union Home Minister Amit Shah watched the live streaming of the ceremony.

+Top Opposition leaders skipped the ceremony.
+But Himachal Pradesh minister Vikramaditya Singh, who is the son of state Congress chief Pratibha Singh, arrived at the venue.

+Several BJP-run states had declared the day a holiday to allow people to watch the ceremony on tv and also take part in events at neighbourhood temple.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)